This is my first FL Studio Tutorial on Music Sensation.

-Chose a pad, add supporting harmony to every note of the acapella.
+Chose a pad, and add supporting harmony to every note of the acapella.

 This way you will be certain that your entire project contains harmony.

 I use this trick when I’m “harmonising” my projects.
-I’m talking about the ghost channel that you can find in the piano-roll.
+I’m talking about the ghost channel that you can find on the piano roll.